ton-community/tutorials/04-testing/index.md

 Because testing is such as big deal in smart contract development, there's a surprising amount of tools and infrastructure in the TON ecosystem devoted to this topic.
 Before jumping in to the methodology that I believe in, I want to give a quick overview of the plethora of testing tools that are available out there:

-1. **Deploying your contract to testnet** - Testnet is a live alternative instance of the entire TON blockchain where TON coin isn't the real deal and is free to get.
+1. **Deploying your contract to testnet** - Testnet is a live alternative instance of the entire TON Blockchain where TON coin isn't the real deal and is free to get.
 This instance is obviously not as secure as mainnet, but offers an interesting staging environment where you can play.

-2. **Local blockchain with MyLocalTon** - [MyLocalTon](https://github.com/neodiX42/MyLocalTon) is a Java-based desktop executable that runs a personal local instance of TON blockchain on your machine that you can deploy contracts to and interact with.
+2. **Local blockchain with MyLocalTon** - [MyLocalTon](https://github.com/neodiX42/MyLocalTon) is a Java-based desktop executable that runs a personal local instance of TON Blockchain on your machine that you can deploy contracts to and interact with.
 Another way to run a local private TON network is using Kubernetes with [ton-k8s](https://github.com/disintar/ton-k8s).

 3. **Writing tests in FunC** - [toncli](https://github.com/disintar/toncli) is a command-line tool written in Python that runs on your machine and supports [debug](https://github.com/disintar/toncli/blob/master/docs/advanced/transaction_debug.md) and [unit tests](https://github.com/disintar/toncli/blob/master/docs/advanced/func_tests_new.md) for FunC contracts where the tests are also written in FunC ([example](https://github.com/BorysMinaiev/func-contest-1-tests-playground/blob/main/task-1/tests/test.fc)).